 Wrongful Death $6 Million

 Wrongful death $3.7 Million

 Medical Device Defect $2 Million

 Our caring attorneys provide confidential and free consultations to sexual abuse survivors to help them understand their legal rights and options.
 We want to hear your story and, when you are ready, stand by your side as you share it with the world.
 Your voice deserves to be heard, and those who try to silence you should be brought to justice.

 Sexual assault is far too common in our country: More than 1 in 3 women experience unwanted sexual contact in their lives, as do nearly 1 in 4 men, according to CDC research.
 McGinn, Montoya, Love & Curry wants to reduce that number.
 By holding perpetrators accountable and shining a light on the organizations that cover for them, we can help you find justice and stop predators from taking advantage of others.
 We are proud to partner with clients who have the courage to file sexual assault and abuse claims.

-Call McGinn, Montoya, Love & Curry at (505) 405-4441 to schedule a free and confidential consultation with one of our attorneys.
-We fight for sexual abuse and assault survivors across New Mexico.
+Call McGinn, Montoya, Love & Curry at (505) 405-4441 to schedule a free consultation with one of our lawyers.
+We fight for sexual abuse and assault survivors in Albuquerque and across New Mexico.

 It's All About the Mission